wilsoncai1992/adaptest/README.md

 ## Citation

-To cite `data.adapt.multi.test` in publications, please use:
+To cite the `data.adapt.multi.test` software in publications, please use:
-> Cai W., Hejazi N., Hubbard A. (2016). *data.adapt.multi.test: Data-adaptive
+> Cai W., Hejazi N., Hubbard A. (2016). *data.adapt.multi.test*: Data-Adaptive
-> test statistics for high-dimensional multiple testing.* R package version
+> Statistics for High-Dimensional Multiple Testing. *The Journal of Open Source
-> 0.2.0.
+> Software*.

 ---